Use the following libraries and common code resources compiled here to help you write flows.

 config

-Access the flow's config: flow.config
+Access the flow's configuration: flow.config

-Access a property on the flow's config: flow.config.myProperty || flow.config[myProperty]
+Access a property on the flow's configuration: flow.config.myProperty || flow.config[myProperty]

 loopItem()